funvill/funvill.github.io/_posts/2007-03-26-extracting-the-iptc-data-from-an-image-in-php.md

 ---
-title: Extracting the IPTC data from an image in PHP
+title: "Extracting the IPTC data from an image in PHP"
 date: 2007-03-26 10:08:00
+categories:
-categories: Development
+- Development
 tags:
 - exif
+slug: extracting-the-iptc-data-from-an-image-in-php

 ---

 <p align="left"><img src="/public/uploads/2007/03/image-missing.png" alt="image-missing" align="right" />When you add a caption to an image in <a href="http://picasa.google.com/">Google's Picasa/Picasa2</a> (and some other image editing programs) the caption is saved in a special spot in the imaged header section called IPTC data.</p>